abhiakshay/customCheckbox/README.md

 for="box1" : This tells label "label_box1" to react to the check events of checkbox with id "box1"

-### additional class "center" can be added on label for the circular toggle button.
+additional class "center" can be added on label for the circular toggle button. additional class "line" can be added on label for the linear toggle button.